m-reuter/arpackpp/README.md

    ```

    For this to work all dependencies need to be installed (either on the
-   system or in the external subdirectory.
+   system or in the external subdirectory).
 See INSTALL.md for details.
    Regular Makefiles (in-source build) are also still supported.